-- 1. PURPOSE.
-This Chapter provides specific requirements in addition to the general requirements of Chapter I for personnel at DOE Category A reactor facilities. - 2.
-ENTRY-LEVEL REQUIREMENTS.
+1. PURPOSE.
+This Chapter provides specific requirements in addition to the general requirements of Chapter I for personnel at DOE Category A reactor facilities.

+- 2. ENTRY-LEVEL REQUIREMENTS.
 Entry-level requirements for operating organization personnel are intended to provide reasonable assurance that these personnel have, or can acquire, the knowledge and skills to operate and maintain the reactor and related support systems in a safe and reliable manner under all conditions.
-Attachment II-1 summarizes the education and experience requirements for positions in this Chapter. - The term "Manager" refers to a person whose assigned а.
-Managers. responsibilities include ensuring that a plant or facility is safely and reliably operated, and that supporting operational and administrative activities are properly controlled.
-Managers are responsible for nuclear safety, operational efficiency and reliability, control of onsite emergencies, and any other activities necessary to safeguard the health and safety of the workforce, the general public, and the environment-Operational responsibilities include prioritizing and assessing facility activities including modifications, and overseeing the operating Administrative responsibilities include maintenance of a organi zati on. qualified staff, budgets, maintaining employee performance, administering disciplinary actions consistent with company policies, public information, and coordination with corporate offices.
+Attachment II-1 summarizes the education and experience requirements for positions in this Chapter. - The term "Manager" refers to a person whose assigned a. responsibilities include ensuring that a plant or facility is safely and reliably operated, and that supporting operational and administrative activities are properly controlled.
+Managers are responsible for nuclear safety, operational efficiency and reliability, control of onsite emergencies, and any other activities necessary to safeguard the health and safety of the workforce, the general public, and the environment-Operational responsibilities include prioritizing and assessing facility activities including modifications, and overseeing the operating Administrative responsibilities include maintenance of a qualified staff, budgets, maintaining employee performance, administering disciplinary actions consistent with company policies, public information, and coordination with corporate offices.
 This functional level typically includes the Plant/Facility Manager or Director, the Operations Manager, the Maintenance Manager, the Training Manager, and the Technical Manager.
-Prior to assuming the duties of the assigned position, persons at the manager level shall meet the following requirements: - (1) Plant Manager. - (a) Education: Baccal aureate in engineering or related science reactor plant (or equivalent) or have been certified at an appropriate simulator.
-Plant Managers who have an assistant holding a senior reactor operator certification need not meet this special requirement.
+Prior to assuming the duties of the assigned position, persons at the manager level shall meet the following requirements:

+(1) Plant Manager.

+(a) Education: Baccalaureate in engineering or related science